Internal Bleeding Due to Trauma

 - Thoracotomy: For bleeding around the heart or lungs, a surgeon makes an incision along the rib cage or the breastbone.
 Gaining access to the chest, the surgeon can identify and stop the bleeding and protect the heart and lungs from pressure caused by excess blood.

 - Craniotomy: For bleeding due to traumatic brain injuries, a surgeon may create a hole in the skull.
-This can relieve pressure and reducing further injury to the brain.
+This can relieve pressure and reduce further injury to the brain.

 - Fasciotomy: Internal bleeding into an area such as the thigh can create high pressure and prevent blood flow to the rest of the leg.
 A surgeon can cut deeply into the thigh to relieve pressure and gain access to stop the bleeding.